Peter Thiel: Thiel Fellowship

-On 29 September 2010, Thiel created the Thiel Fellowship, which annually awards $100,000 to 20 people under the age of 23 in order to spur them to drop out of college and create their own ventures.
-According to Thiel, for many young people, college is the path to take when they have no idea what to do with their lives:
+On 29 September 2010, Thiel created the controversial Thiel Fellowship, which annually offers them a total of $100,000 (raised to $200,000 since 2025) over two years to 20 people under the age of 23 in order to spur them to drop out of college and create their own ventures.
+According to Thiel, many young people choose college simply because they're unsure of what else to do with their lives.
+He envisions a future system that offers different paths for different people, and believes that change in the university system will require external pressure ("Reformation") before any internal willingness to adapt can arise.

 Breakout Labs

 In November 2011, the Thiel Foundation announced the creation of Breakout Labs, a grant-making program intended "to fill the funding gap that exists for innovative research outside the confines of an academic institution, large corporation, or government."
 It offers grants of up to $350,000 to science-focused start-ups, "with no strings attached".
 In April 2012, Breakout Labs announced its first set of grantees.
 In total, 12 startups received funding, for a total of $4.5 million in grants.
 One of the first ventures to receive funding from Breakout Labs was 3Scan, a tissue imaging platform.